When you are traveling off-road regularly, whether on technical off-roading trips or on long overlanding adventures, at some point you’ll get stuck.

 2. Increase traction between wheel and ground

 Adding some sticks or rocks underneath the wheel can help it find grip.
 When sticks and rocks aren’t always readily available or aren’t working, recovery tracks, such as Maxtraxx, offer a quick way to increase traction.
+You can also air down your tires to help gain traction.

 3. Dig the wheels out

 Sometimes, just digging around a wheel to give it room to move can help you get some momentum to get unstuck.
-Also, you’ll often need to dig around the wheel to add sticks, rocks or traction devices.
+Also, you’ll often need to dig around the wheel to add sticks, rocks, or traction devices.
 A good off-roading shovel is a must in these situations.

 4. Tow the vehicle out